BuilderIO/micro-agent/README.md

 An AI CLI that writes code for you.

-Point Micro Agent at a file (either that exists or is empty) and a prompt, and it will write code for you.
-It will then run a test command to ensure the code works as expected.
-If the test fails, it will continue to iterate on the code until the test passes.
+Point Micro Agent at a file (either that exists or is empty) and a test, and it will write code for you until your tests pass.

 ## Installation